-On this day in 1916, a future Medal of Honor recipient is born.
-You won’t believe what Private Thomas A. Baker accomplished with only eight bullets during the World War II Battle of Saipan.
+On this day in 1944, a hero engages in an action that would earn him the Medal of Honor.
+You won't believe what Private Thomas A. Baker accomplished with only eight bullets during the World War II Battle of Saipan.

 That battle was just one of several bloody battles fought in the Pacific in 1944.
 The Japanese were losing, but they refused to surrender.
 Finally, nearly a month into the battle, they threw everything they had at the Americans still on the island: Thousands of Japanese soldiers would make one last banzai charge.

 Baker performed several acts of heroism during the month-long battle—but his final brave self-sacrifice came during that final banzai attack.

 Just four days into the battle, Baker’s company found itself pinned down by Japanese fire.
 Perhaps the Japanese hadn’t counted on courage such as that shown by Baker?
 Then-Private Baker grabbed a bazooka and dashed, all alone, to the Japanese machine gun nest that was causing all the trouble.
 He fired into the nest, taking it out and clearing the way for his company to continue its assault.